opengisch/QField-docs/documentation/reference/qfieldcloud/secrets.en.md

 - database port
 - database SSL connection

-For other service settings you can use the **Add extra pgservice field** button to add pairs of settings and their values.
-Alternatively, you can edit the service configuration directly as plain text.
+For other service settings you can use the **Add extra pgservice field** button to add additional settings and their values.

+If you use multiple service definitions, you should add multiple secrets for each of them.

+!!! note
+    Once added, a secret can only be removed, but cannot be edited.

+!!! note
+    QFieldCloud secrets are available only during project's job runs, which allows you to configure your PostgreSQL layers as "Offline editing".
+You **cannot** use QFieldCloud secrets to distribute `pg_service.conf` files across devices.
+For security reasons, you have to do this manually.
+You can read [how to configuring QField to use a `pg_service.conf`](../../how-to/pg-service.md) file.

 !![Adding a PostgreSQL service - Simple editor.](../../assets/images/secrets-pgservice-simple.png)

-The advanced configuration allows you to directly edit the settings as plain text.
-This is convenient in cases you want to copy and paste your settings directly from a `pg_service.conf` file.
+The "Advanced editor" allows you to directly edit the settings as plain text.
+This is convenient in cases you want to copy and paste your settings directly from your `pg_service.conf` file.

 !![Adding a PostgreSQL service - Advanced editor.](../../assets/images/secrets-pgservice-advanced.png)

-## Use Case: Verifying Secret Precedence with PostgreSQL

-This example demonstrates how to set up and verify the secret hierarchy.
-By creating features in QField, we can confirm the feature's provenance by checking which PostgreSQL user role was used for its creation, validating that the correct secret was applied at each level.

-!!! note
-    The following steps are a case example that can be adapted to your organization's requirements.
+### Example

+The following example will go through the addition and verification process of the above explained hierarchy.
+You can add additional attributes to your table to check and confirm that only users with the according roles have the ability to add new features.

 ### Part 1: PostgreSQL Database Configuration

-First, we'll configure the database, define user roles, and set up a table with an automated trigger.
+First, the database needs to be configured and the user roles defined.
+Following an automated trigger needs to be added, to populate the allocated user column inside the database.

 #### 1. Database and Extension Instantiation

-Create a new database and enable the necessary `postgis` and `uuid-ossp` extensions.
+Start with creating a new database and enable the necessary `postgis` and `uuid-ossp` extensions.

 ```sql
 -- Create a new database with a specified name, owner, and encoding.